mpliang/VulcunChat/readme.md

 3. Part 1 integrated
   - go to /users/:query to make a query
   - go to /addData to add 10 million users
+  - go to /users to see total number of users

 #### Tools used:
 ```